 For reference in English, I think that “plaster of Paris” is the lighter type of plaster that you want to use to make chalk.
 Certain plasters meant for making repairs may make a much harder type of chalk.
 Those chalks are more heavy-duty and harder to break, but also harder to use.
 They also will only work on harder, rougher surfaces like the ground outside.

-Because of the moisture it holds, on the first day after you make it, you will notice that it is still a bit tricky to use.
-If you draw on the sidewalk, the chalk will leave it’s mark, but it doesn’t show up completely until a minute or two later, when the plaster dries.
-As the chalk dries out more, over the days, though, it is easier to use.
+Because the plaster will hold moisture for at least a few days or so, it may be a bit trickier to use on the first day(s) after you make it.
+If you draw on the sidewalk, the chalk will leave its mark, but it doesn’t show up completely until the plaster dries.
+As the chalk dries out more, it gets easier to use.

 My son had a lot of fun playing with it.
 (As did I, as you may be able to tell.)